martinvichnal/smart-home/README.md

 - [SmartHome library](https://github.com/martinvichnal/smart-home/tree/main/smart-home-firmware/lib/SmartHome) (or the following librarys if you don't want to use the dedicated library)
   - [arduinoWebSockets](https://github.com/Links2004/arduinoWebSockets)
   - [ArduinoJson](https://github.com/bblanchon/ArduinoJson)
+- On the Webapp side you can find the dependencies in the package.json file

 ---
 # Installation and usage